943 words

 • Members bring enterprise context that AI cannot replicate

-I’ve seen this firsthand.
-When Docker publishes a case study based on my work at Ataccama, that’s not “engagement.”
-That’s a sales asset.
-When IBM recognizes me as a Champion for translating field requirements into product insights, that’s not “goodwill.”
-That’s product intelligence.
+I’ve watched this happen up close.
+When Docker publishes a case study based on my work at Ataccama, that isn’t “engagement.”
+It’s a sales asset.
+When IBM recognizes me as a Champion for turning field requirements into product insights, that isn’t “goodwill.”
+It’s product intelligence.

 The value was always there.
 The programs that survive are the ones that can prove it.